andrewgp/jsNumberFormatter/README.md

 + Modular parsing
   + Allows you to add functions to run during the parsing
 + Togglable logging to console

+Major Items TODO:

+- Need to read CLDR data in some form, suggest a pre-building script to pull the JSON data into a JS ref file for specific languages needed
+- Seperate locale data for currencies

 ## Usage: